-- 14.1 Practical reforms and initiatives that improve public health and safety but do not represent cost shifting or burden the limited resources of local government without providing adequate funding or cost recovery mechanisms. - 14.2 Legislative amendments to enable council rangers to issue fines and penalty amounts equivalent to NSW Health for breaches of the Smoke-free Environment Act 2000. - 14.3 The NSW Government to take action to protect human health and the environment by: - making asbestos identification, removal, transport and disposal cheaper, easier, and safer. - working with the Federal government to ensure that all vehicles imported into Australia meet the highest EU standards for emissions. - introduce tax initiatives to encourage the up-take of electric powered vehicles in order to phase out the reliance on fossil fuels. - assisting communities to address breaches of national air quality standards. - implementing tighter controls on facilities at high risk of causing dust and air pollution. - 14.4 The NSW Government to ensure that any new schools constructed in a local government area provide appropriately sized off-street drop off and pick up zones. - 14.5 The NSW Government to allocate more resources for increased police numbers and state regulatory inspections, to improve response times, particularly in regional and rural NSW. - 14.6 The state and federal governments to fund councils and community organisations to manage antiterror and security related risks at events and in crowded places. - 14.7 Amendments to noise control regulations to ensure that general activities within a park cannot be deemed intrusive or offensive during certain hours of the day. - 14.8 Increased local government involvement in determination of gaming machine applications with priority consideration given to social impact. - 14.9 Funding, resources and initiatives to address the prevalence of domestic and family violence (DFV) in NSW, including Crimes Act recognition that coercive control and dowry abuse are forms of DFV, and funding a DFV prevention officer to work with NSW councils.
+- 14.1 Practical reforms and initiatives that improve public health and safety but do not represent cost shifting or burden the limited resources of local government without providing adequate funding or cost recovery mechanisms. - 14.2 Legislative amendments to enable council rangers to issue fines and penalty amounts equivalent to NSW Health for breaches of the Smoke-free Environment Act 2000. - 14.3 The NSW Government to take action to protect human health and the environment by: - a.
+Making asbestos identification, removal, transport and disposal cheaper, easier, and safer

+- b.
+Working with the Federal government to ensure that all vehicles imported into Australia meet the highest EU standards for emissions - c.
+Introduce tax initiatives to encourage the up- take of electric powered vehicles in order to phase out the reliance on fossil fuels - d.
+Adopting the World Health Organisation Clean air Guidelines and assisting communities to address breaches of national air quality standards and improving health through filtration and ventilation in public buildings - e.
+Implementing tighter controls on facilities at high risk of causing dust and air pollution, including timely and tighter enforcement for malodorous emissions - f.
+Developing a holistic inland water safety strategy for NSW - g.
+Phasing out the use of shark nets and replacing them with alternative mitigation strategies. - 14.4 The NSW Government to ensure that any new schools constructed in a local government area provide appropriately sized off-street drop off and pick up zones. - 14.5 Increased funding and policy measures for road safety (including for pedestrians and cyclists) from state and federal government. - 14.6 Policy and legislation to enable and regulate active transport, including for e-scooters. - 14.7 The NSW Government to allocate more resources for increased police numbers and state regulatory inspectors, to improve response times, particularly in regional and rural NSW.

+14 Health & Safety

+- 14.8 The state and federal governments to fund councils and community organisations to manage antiterror and security related risks at events and in crowded places. - 14.9 Amendments to noise control regulations to ensure that general activities within a park cannot be deemed intrusive or offensive during certain hours of the day. - 14.10 Increased local government involvement in determination of gaming machine applications with priority consideration given to social impact. - 14.11 Funding, resources and initiatives to address the prevalence of domestic and family violence (DFV) in NSW, including Crimes Act recognition that coercive control and dowry abuse are forms of DFV, and funding a DFV prevention officer to work with NSW councils. - 14.12 The NSW and Australian Governments to address the mental health crisis and ensure adequate access to care across NSW.

-15. Libraries, Arts and Culture
+15 Libraries, Arts & Culture